TIMELINE: When will Germany push through the new dual citizenship law?

 This is where things get a little bit less predictable: after signing the bill into law, the government will need to give local authorities a certain period of time to implement the changes.

-If the government's Skilled Worker Immigration Law is anything to go by, this implementation phase would be around three to six months long - though nine is also possible for complicated legislation.
+If the government's Skilled Worker Immigration Law is anything to go by, this implementation phase would take around three months - or six in exceptional circumstances.

 New law enters into force: April 2024?

-According to Demir, the Interior Ministry is hoping the law will be in place in April of next year.
+According to government sources, the Interior Ministry is hoping the law will be in place in April of next year.

 "It is planned that the citizenship reform will come into force in April 2024 - and that this will also enable multiple citizenships and accelerated naturalisation," he explained.